VMErik/node-miniBID/README.md

 # node-miniBID

-Este es un mini proyecto de subasta realizado en **Node JS**, incluye autenticacion con **JWT** y conexión con **mongoDB Cloud**
+This is a mini auction project made in **Node JS**, includes **JWT** authentication and connection to **mongoDB Cloud**

-Dentro de la carpeta raiz se envuentra el archivo **".env"** en el cual haremos la configuracion y la asignacion de las variables conforme lo necesitemos.
-Debemos de especificar la ruta de nuestra coleccion en MongoDB Cloud, asi como el "secret" con el cual firmaremos nuestro token.

-Tambien podremos encontrar el archivo **"MiniBid System.postman_collection"** que incluye la coleccion en Postman para el testeo de los endpoints definidos en los archivos Routes del proyecto.

-Dentro del archivo **"commands.md"** encontraremos los comandos de ejecucion para la instalacion de las librerias que utilizamos en el proyecto.
+Inside the root folder is the **".env"** file in which we will configure and assign the variables as needed.
+We must specify the path of our collection in MongoDB Cloud, as well as the "secret" with which we will sign our token.

+We can also find the **"MiniBid System.postman_collection"** file that includes the Postman collection for testing the endpoints defined in the project's Routes files.

+Inside the file **"commands.md"** we will find the execution commands for the installation of the libraries that we use in the project.

-##Necesary library to implement the server
+##Library needed to implement server
 npm install express nodemon mongoose dotenv body-parser

 ##Install for validations
 npm install joi

-##Install for encrypt/decrypt password
+##Install to encrypt/decrypt password
 npm install bcryptjs

-##Install for generate JWT
+##Install to generate JWT
 npm install jsonwebtoken